What happens when we throw something "away"?

 Don't "wishcycle" and include something you're not sure about.
 When in doubt, throw it out.

-Our biggest contamination is PLASTIC BAGS.
+Our most common contamination is PLASTIC BAGS.
 Do not bag your recycling.
-It gets caught in the sorting machines.
+Film plastic gets caught in the sorting machines.

-For items not suitable for backyard composting, such as meats, fats etc., or if you don't compost at home, you can drop scraps in Hastings' food scraps drop at the DPW yard, 67 Southside Avenue.
-These then go to Sustainable Materials Management in Cortlandt Manor, which processes them into compost.
+For organic materials not suitable for backyard composting, such as meats, fats, food cooked food with oil, etc., or if you don't compost at home, you can drop in Hastings' food scraps drop at the DPW yard, 67 Southside Avenue.
+These materials then go to Sustainable Materials Management in Cortlandt Manor, which processes them into compost.

-Refer to the Village website for what is and what is not acceptable in the bins (NO plastic packaging or pet waste!!).
+Refer to the Village website for what is and what is not acceptable in the food scrap bins (NO plastic packaging or pet waste!!).

-Pickup services such as Hudson Compost Services can be employed if you would rather not deliver scraps yourself.
-The county is working toward curbside pickup.
+You can employ a curbside pick-up service such as Hudson Compost Services if you would rather not deliver scraps yourself.
+The county is working toward curbside pickup for all.

 Textiles: see our Textile Recycling Page